 Tire Environmental Act Program (TEAP)

-The next Tire Environmental Act Program Grant Application Period will be open from January through April 2025.
-Please see below for additional information relating to the application process.
+The Tire Environmental Act Program Grant Application Period is currently open from January 15th through April 15th, 2026.
+Please see below for additional information relating to the application process

 In 2015, the Tennessee Automotive Association partnered with TDEC and the General Assembly to enact Public Chapter 525 that established the Tire Environmental Fund.
 Upon the first retail sale of a new motor vehicle that is to be titled and registered in Tennessee, a flat fee based on the number of the vehicle’s wheels is assessed.
 The fee goes into the Tire Environmental Fund which is used to fund projects creating or supporting beneficial end uses for waste tires.

-Since 2015, grantees have been awarded almost $4.5 million and approximately 3,600,000 tires or nearly 42,476 tons of scrap tires have been diverted from landfills.
+Since 2015, grantees have been awarded over $12 million and nearly 9.5 million tires, almost 107,000 tons of scrap tires, have been diverted from landfills.
 These tires/scrap tires have been re-purposed for beneficial use in rubberized asphalt, tire derived aggregate (TDA), tire derived fuel (TDF), and granulated rubber porous flexible pavement.

 • 80% Grant / 20% Match (specific to LEAs, higher education institutions, local government, or nonprofits); or